stojsavljevic/spring-graphql-examples/graphql-dgs/README.md

 ## Issues

 * `@DgsData` methods (field resolvers) can't be used with `@Secured("ROLE_USER")` because authentication is not found when using WebSocket subscriptions.
 Probably related to this [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/1294) or this [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/458).
-* No support for Bearer token authentication for subscriptions [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/450).
 * No support for java records as inputs: [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/1138)
+* SSE subscriptions currently don't work with DGS Spring GraphQL Integration: [Official Documentation](https://netflix.github.io/dgs/spring-graphql-integration/#known-gaps-and-limitations)
-* SSE and WebSocket subscriptions don't work at the same time.
+    - ~~SSE and WebSocket subscriptions don't work at the same time.~~
-* SSE don't work on Reactive stack.
+    - ~~SSE don't work on Reactive stack.~~

-* WebSocket subscriptions in integrated GraphiQL don't work.
+## WS Subscriptions

+If using security, add following as headers in GraphiQL: `{"Authorization":"admin:admin"}`

-## SSE Subscriptions
+## SSE Subscriptions - CURRENTLY DON'T WORK

 * Enable subscriptions related dependency in `pom.xml`: `graphql-dgs-subscriptions-sse-autoconfigure` and disable `graphql-dgs-subscriptions-websockets-autoconfigure`
 * Use Postman or `curl`.
 Example `curl` request: